breandan/galoisenne/latex/popl2025/rebuttal.md

 - I don't understand what the arrow between "Code edits" and "Edit automaton" refers to.

 This arrow indicates the edit automaton generates all single-token code edits.
-Strictly speaking, the only input to the edit automaton is the alphabet and the original, broken source code snippet.
-The arrow is not a transformation but depicts an equivalence relation; the set of code edits in Fig. 1 is simply artistic embellishment and is never actually materialized in this step.
+Strictly speaking, the only input to the edit automaton is the alphabet ($\Sigma$) and the original source code snippet ($\sigma$).
+The arrow here is not a transformation but depicts an equivalence relation; the set of code edits in Fig. 1 is simply artistic embellishment and is never actually materialized.

 - The example at the top of Section 2 is appreciated but the details in the rest of this section are inscrutable at this point in the paper...
 What is the notation [= (] on the right hand side?